Membrizard/ml_conformer_generator/README.md

 ## 📏 Evaluation Pipeline

-Evaluates shape similarity between generated molecules and a reference using **Shape Tanimoto Similarity [3]** via Gaussian Molecular Volume overlap.
+Aligns and Evaluates shape similarity between generated molecules and a reference using **Shape Tanimoto Similarity [3](https://doi.org/10.1007/978-94-017-1120-3_5 )** via Gaussian Molecular Volume overlap.

 > Hydrogens are ignored in both reference and generated samples for this metric.